ChainAgnostic/CAIPs/CAIPs/caip-10.md

 decentralized applications and wallets to communicate user accounts (EOA in EVM terminology) or smart contracts/abstraction for multiple chains using string identifiers specific to each chain.
-Currently, wallets are usually designed for each chain and multi-chain wallets use proprietray data structures to differentiate accounts.
+Currently, wallets are usually designed for each chain and multi-chain wallets using proprietary data structures to differentiate accounts.
 This proposal aims to standardize these identifiers for accounts to allow interoperability.

 ## Motivation

-The motivation for proposal stem from designing a chain-agnostic protocol for communication between dapps and wallets that was independent of any blockchain but provide the flexibility to be backwards compatible with existing applications.
+The motivation for the proposal stems from designing a chain-agnostic protocol for communication between dapps and wallets that is independent of any blockchain but provides backwards compatibility with existing applications.

 ## Specification